Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 The formal appendices establish three identifications of \Delta_{\text{self}}, each building on the previous:

-1. Consciousness lives in the gap (Theorem P-4).
-The structural properties of \Delta_{\text{self}} — ineffability, computational privacy, non-eliminability — map precisely onto the qualitative features of subjective experience.
+Consciousness lives in the gap (Conjecture P-4).
+The structural properties of \Delta_{\text{self}} — ineffability, computational privacy, non-eliminability — map onto the qualitative features of subjective experience.
 OPT does not claim to explain why the gap feels like something (the Hard Problem [8] remains a primitive).
-It locates where the feeling must reside.
+It identifies the structural marker that individuates a candidate subject — a necessary condition, not a sufficient one — and so marks where description of the feeling gives out.

-3. The self itself lives in the gap (Corollary T-13c).
+The self itself lives in the gap (Corollary T-13c).
 The experienced self — the continuous narrative of “who I am” — is the self-model’s running representation of the observer.
 It is a compressed story, always slightly behind the thing it is telling the story about.
-The actual self — the locus of experience, selection, and identity — is \Delta_{\text{self}}: the part of the observer that the story cannot reach.
+What individuates the actual self — what makes it a subject rather than a description — is \Delta_{\text{self}}: the part of the observer that the story cannot reach.

 I.3 What This Means